thijssnelleman/CostOfReproducibility/JMLR/2023/reviews/Sparse Markov Models for High-dimensional Inference.md

 ### Implementation
 _Given the documentation given by the authors on the method, how much time investment would it be to re-implement the method from scratch?_

-[5]
+[9]

 The authors use an implementation from other authors but they do link it directly (https://github.com/david-dunson/bnphomc/blob/master/Prior_on_K_js.m).
-The code there is quite cryptic and its not clear what is used for what, no installation notes.
+The code there is extremely cryptic and its not clear what is used for what, no installation notes.
+The timestamping also does not make sense with the publication date/year.
+The link the authors state 'we used the code available from' is not the code from this paper.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_